Best KPIs for the equipment rental industry

 Originally published January 25, 2020.
-Updated July 11, 2023
+Updated May 21, 2024

 TopBlogImage

-Here are the best KPIs for the equipment rental industry
+Here Are the Best KPIs for the Equipment Rental Industry

 Financial Utilization: Annualized rental revenue/total acquisition cost

 Financial Utilization, also called Dollar Utilization, measures the true amount of revenue earned by each individual piece of equipment.
-It can a very simple calculation of taking the annualized rental revenue divided by the total cost of acquisition.
+It can be a very simple calculation of taking the annualized rental revenue divided by the total cost of acquisition.
 This metric can also be expanded to include revenue from other services or products, such as fuel and delivery fees.

 Time Utilization: Days rented/days available